 Those who love chocolates would not want to miss the Margaret River Chocolate Concept Store.
 We have had a great time sampling the various different kinds of yummy chocolates and candies.
 My girl was most excited, flitting around like a happy butterfly sampling chocolates and candies to her heart's content.

 We love visiting traditional cathedrals when on vacation, so it was a delight when we stumbled upon this beautiful Anglican church while strolling around on a quiet weekday afternoon.
 Both the exterior and interior architecture of the cathedral were magnificent and very well-maintained.
-I especially loved the stained glass windows, the wooden pews and the beautiful altar.
-They even have the main traditional organ with huge trumpet pipes which we would not find in many modern churches these days.
-It was a rare gem!
+I especially

 Although I had been to Fremantle over 10 years ago, this time visiting Freo (nickname for Fremantle) with my family was a totally different experience.
 We took a train from Perth city to Fremantle.
 It was quite a long journey, about 30 minutes, but we just relaxed and watched the scenery outside.

+The E-Shed Market @Fremantle still looked the same as 10 years ago.
+We had fish and chips for lunch before heading to the bigger and busier Fremantle Weekend Market.
+It was really crowded with locals and tourists.
+There were so many stalls selling souvenirs, handmade crafts, scented soaps and even a caricature artist at work.
+There were also many food and fresh produce stalls selling delicious piping hot food, as well as fresh fruits and vegetables.
 Since we were in Fremantle, we decided to drop by the Australian Museum of Shipwreck Galleries to have a look.
 It turned out to be quite interesting as we learnt about the history of some shipwrecks, among which the Batavia shipwreck stood out with its macabre tale of brutal mass murder, sex slavery and eventual retribution for the culprits.
 We also saw the broken hull of the Batavia ship and many remains left behind in the shipwrecks like old coins, broken bottles, ceramic wares, spices and even weapons like swords and cannon.

 If shopping is your cup of tea, make a trip to Hay Street and Murray Street malls including the signature Tudor-style London Court.
 There are several quaint and bespoke shops there.
 We had wanted to visit the Western Australian Museum but when we reached there, we were disappointed to find it was closed for major renovation and would only re-open in 2020.